 Stretching exercises of the Achilles tendons and plantar fascia

 Achilles tendon injury.
 The Achilles tendon is the largest tendon in the human body.
 It connects the calf muscle to the heel bone.
-However, this tendon is also the most common site of rupture or tendonitis, an inflammation of the tendon due to overuse.
+However, this tendon is also a common site of rupture or tendonitis, an inflammation of the tendon due to overuse.

 Nonsteroidal anti-inflammatory medicine

-Supportive devices and/or bandages for the muscle and tendon
+Supportive devices or bandages for the muscle and tendon

-Diabetes affects the nerves and blood vessels and blood flow throughout the whole body, including the legs and feet.
+Diabetes affects the nerves, blood vessels, and blood flow throughout the whole body, including the legs and feet.
 People with diabetes need to check their feet regularly to identify sores or wounds on their feet before complications develop.
-In addition, they will need to see a podiatrist to help manage diabetes-related foot problems, they may need to see a healthcare provider and orthopedic doctor, and sometimes occasionally a vascular doctor.
+And to help manage diabetes-related foot problems, they may need to see a healthcare provider and orthopedic doctor, and sometimes occasionally a vascular doctor.